-A Line Shape Function is a function describing the shape of an Absorption Line (the Line Shape or Spectral Line Shape).
-Characteristics of the source (such as Temperature) and of the medium through which the Electromagnetic Radiation (EMR) passes give the Spectral Line width (i.e., prevent it from being infinitely thin, e.g., through Doppler Shifts from the movement of the particles from which the EMR was emitted, Doppler Broadening).
-The specific shape of the line, i.e., the Intensity at each Wavelength along the width of the line, is determined by characteristics of the source and the medium.
-By mathematically modeling the factors, the shape of a line given a set of circumstances can be derived, and conversely, an observed line of that shape can reveal the characteristics, or if more than one set of characteristics could create the shape, then constraints on the characteristics.
+A line shape function is a (mathematical) function that models the shape of a spectral line (the line shape or spectral line shape or line profile).
+The specific shape of the line i.e., the intensity at each wavelength along the width of the line, is determined by characteristics of the source and the medium.
+For example, a source of line broadening is Doppler broadening due to movement of particles emitting or absorbing, which temperature contributes to.
+By mathematically modeling each such factor (each with its own characteristic line shape function), the shape of a line given a set of circumstances can be derived, and conversely, an observed line of that shape can reveal the characteristics, or if more than one set of characteristics could create the shape, then constraints on the characteristics.

-A Voigt Profile is a line shape created by the combination of two broadening mechanisms, one a Gaussian Function (such as for Doppler broadening) and the other Lorentzian.
-The corresponding mathematical line shape function is a Convolution of mathematical functions for each, or for an approximation, a linear combination of the two.
+A Voigt profile is a model line-shape created by the combination of model line-shapes of two broadening mechanisms: a Gaussian function for Doppler broadening and a Lorentzian function for pressure broadening.
+The combined line shape function is a convolution of mathematical functions for each, but a linear combination of the two serves as an approximation.